B21amish/lapa_database/README.md

 ## changelog

+### v0.0.5

+- make crud logic default to no rows when filters are empty.
+- add new parameters to make it easy to select all rows for edit, delete and get.
+- move logger to configuration.py to fix bug of multiple logs being created.

 ### v0.0.4

 - rename to lapa database.
-- fix bug in create_database that occured in default data insertion.
+- fix bug in create_database that occurred in default data insertion.
 - add logs to gitignore.
 - change psycopg2 to psycopg2-binary in setup.py.